Eliana Sousa Silva

 Fellow Since 1999

-This profile was prepared when Eliana Sousa Silva was elected to the Ashoka Fellowship in 1999.
+This description of Eliana Sousa Silva's work was prepared when Eliana Sousa Silva was elected to the Ashoka Fellowship in 1999.

 The New Idea